The Carlson Law Firm, a leading personal injury law firm in Texas, announced a landmark…

-While many holiday shoppers are opting to make a majority of their holiday gift purchases online, the holiday season is still a time that stores are packed and parking lots fill up.
-Even during the 2020 novel coronavirus pandemic, you can expect the usual unpredictable traffic patterns and distracted drivers cause thousands of parking lot accidents that cost consumers millions of dollars each year.
-While slower parking lot speed may give people a false sense of security, the reality is roads are more dangerous than ever, including parking lots.
-According to State Farm, parking lot accidents increase by 20% during the busy holiday season.
+The holiday season includes full hearts, stomachs, stockings… and even fuller parking lots.
+While many holiday shoppers opt to make most of their holiday gift purchases online, the holiday season is still a time when stores are packed.
+Although slower parking lot speed may give people a false sense of security, the reality is roads are more dangerous than ever during the holiday season, including parking lots.